 This is a flexible recipe.
 Use my spice rub or your own favorite.
 Substitute onions for shallots, red bell pepper strips for tomatoes, brussels sprouts for broccoli, beef tenderloin or boneless chicken, instead of pork, etc….

-I hope you have a great week, filled with lots of delicious healthy meals!
-As always, I’m eager to know if you try any of my recipes.
-So please let me know what you think by leaving a comment at the bottom of this post!
+Here’s the recipe for spice-crusted pork with potatoes and vegetables.
+As always, I’m eager to know if you try any of my recipes and how you like them.
+So if you try this recipe, please let me know what you think by leaving a comment at the bottom of this post!

 - Rub For the Pork: